-Hundreds outside court to support Muslim community after gunman's life sentence
+Muslim community reacts to Christchurch mosque gunman's life sentence: "Kia kaha, New Zealand."

 "I'm very proud of what they did.
 We all react to things differently.

 "It was actually quite amazing to see some say, 'we forgive you', others say 'that they cant forget' ...
-I thought the way people spoke and what the did was phenomonal and the courage they had to bring to speak and the courage to be able to think about that day and that they had to face him."
+I thought the way people spoke and what the did was phenomenal and the courage they had to bring to speak and the courage to be able to think about that day and that they had to face him."

 He said there was some uncertainty in terms of how they would give their statements and how they would feel seeing Tarrant in court.